Deech08/modspectra/docs/custom_ppv_cubes.rst

-While `modspectra` was initially created to create HI and H-Alpha models specific towards Krishnarao, Benjamin, & Haffner (2019), the underlying methods can be used to create custom PPV cubes using `~modspectra.cube.EllipticalLBV`
+While `modspectra` was initially created to create HI and H-Alpha models specific towards Krishnarao, Benjamin, & Haffner (2019), the underlying methods can be used to create custom PPV cubes using `~modspectra.cube.EmissionLBV`

 Though the name implies an elliptical geometry, in reality, any geometry and density distribution can be used.
 The underlying code relies on on `astropy.coordinates.GalacticLSR` coordinate frame object to supply coordinate and velocity information and a density grid to be provided.

-We can custom create these and input them into `~modspectra.cube.EllipticalLBV`.
+We can custom create these and input them into `~modspectra.cube.EmissionLBV`.
 Start by creating a regularly spaced grid in PPV space in Galactic Coordinates::

     >>> # Import statements